ruckusmattster/searchlight/README.md

 <details>
   <summary>photo info</summary>
- 1.test setup which I used to power on the final version <br />
+ 1.an apartment building from 1.2km away <br />
  2. video of the beam during dense fog <br />
  3. the final form factor of the case and battery <br />
  4. side profile of the beam <br />